I have summarized the highly recommended beaches on the East Coast into a single list of places I especially want to introduce to you.

 Hanauma Bay is a popular snorkeling beach where you can swim with many colorful fish and sea turtles.

-You can easily get there from Waikiki by bus, tour, or taxi, and facilities such as lockers and plate lunch stands are available, so you can visit easily.
+You can easily get there from Waikiki by bus, tour, or taxi, and facilities such as lockers and plate lunch shops are well-equipped, so you can easily go there to play.

-There are several points to note, such as weekly closures, operating hours, and reservation periods, so please plan your visit carefully rather than just showing up!
+There are several points to note, such as weekly closed days, business hours, and the period when advance reservations can be made, so please make a solid plan for your visit instead of just going there without thinking!

-It is a very Hawaiian place that you can enjoy just by looking at the scenery without entering the water.
+It is a very Hawaiian place that you can enjoy just by looking at the scenery without even getting in the water.

 See more about Hanauma Bay